 Want to ask someone to help out?
 Try saying “mettre la main à la pâte”.

-Meaning: This literally means “to put the hand in the dough”, which figuratively means helping out or actively participating.
+Literal Meaning: This French idiom means “to put the hand in the dough”, which figuratively means helping out or actively participating.

 Example: Nous devons tous mettre la main à la pâte.
 (We all have to contribute)